Frequently Asked Questions

 How do I call CER?

 To reach CER in an emergency, dial Security’s emergency number: 207-859-5911.
-Be prepared to say where you are and give a brief description of why you are calling, and Security will then dispatch two to four CER members to respond to the emergency.
+Be prepared to say where you are located and to give a brief description of why you are calling.
+Security will then dispatch a CER team of 2-4 rescuers to respond to the emergency.

 Does Security come when I call CER?

 CER is dispatched by Colby Security and works closely with their officers.
-Security officers respond simultaneously with CER to improve response times, to serve as an extra set of hands as needed, and to assure scene safety for CER, the patient, and bystanders.
-Due to higher call volume on the weekends, CER may ride with Security in the Security vehicle from 23:00-02:00 to ensure the fastest response time possible.
+Security officers respond simultaneously with CER rescuers to improve response times, to serve as an extra set of hands, as needed, and to assure scene safety for CER, the patient, and bystanders.

 What kind of emergencies does CER respond to?

-CER responds to all medical emergencies including injury, illness (e.g. allergic reactions, diabetic emergencies, fainting, difficulty breathing, abdominal pain, etc.), alcohol and drug related illness, and mental health emergencies.
+CER responds to all medical emergencies including injuries, illnesses (e.g., allergic reactions, diabetic emergencies, fainting, difficulty breathing, abdominal pain, etc.), alcohol and drug related illnesses, and mental health emergencies.
 If you are ever unsure if your situation is truly an emergency, please call us — we are here to help!

-The Garrison-Foster Health Center may be used for general appointments with a physician or nurse to seek treatment for illness/injury, or for routine appointments (8:00AM-4:30PM Monday-Friday, and 12:00PM-5:00PM Saturday and Sunday; 207-859-4490).
-CER provides emergency care anywhere on campus, usually 24/7; our official Facebook page is updated with closures or limited hours.
+CER provides emergency care anywhere on campus, usually 24/7; our official Facebook page is updated with any closures or reduced hours.

-Does CER respond to the Bill and Joan Alfond Downtown Dorms and Lockwood Hotel Dorms?
+Does CER respond to the Bill & Joan Alfond Downtown Dorms and/or the Lockwood Hotel Dorms?

-CER operates solely on-campus, and does not respond to any off-campus housing (e.g. the Bill and Joan Alfond Downtown Dorms or Lockwood Hotel Dorms).
+CER operates solely on-campus, and cannot respond to any off-campus housing (e.g. the Bill & Joan Alfond Downtown Dorms, Lockwood Hotel Dorms, etc.).

 Will information about my call and medical records be kept confidential?

-All information regarding calls, patient medical records, and patient information in general is kept completely confidential by CER.
-As licensed EMTs, all CER members know and abide by the Health Insurance Portability and Accountability Act (HIPAA) privacy rules and regulations, and all CER members sign an additional oath of confidentiality.
+All information regarding calls, patient medical records, and patient information is kept completely confidential by CER.
+As licensed EMTs, all CER members know and abide by the Health Insurance Portability & Accountability Act (HIPAA) privacy rules and regulations, and all CER members sign an additional oath of confidentiality.
 CER members are forbidden from accessing any medical records except in order to document a patient care report after a call, and only the CER members who were present at the call are able to access this report.
 Protected Health Information (PHI) obtained by CER, like a patient’s name, Colby ID, address/dorm room, phone number, etc., is only shared with others directly involved in that patient’s care and is never shared with other CER members, Colby Security officers, college faculty or staff, parents, or other students.
-However, Security may record the call or pass on student information to the office of the Dean of the College.
+However, Colby Security may record the call or share student information with the office of the Dean of the College.

 How does CER transport patients to the hospital when needed?